ikemanep1/Portfolio_Project-10_Buildcorp_International/README.md

 * _2: navigate to the file through the terminal_
 * _3: type 'gem install' and 'bundle' into the console_
 * _4: type 'ruby app.rb' into the console and navigate to 'localhost:4567' in your browser_
+* _5: in the terminal, create a database using psql and type psql [DATABASE_NAME] < database_backup.sql to upload the database that this application uses to your computer.
+Make sure your computer has all the necessary applications to run a ruby program.

 # dump code